 Its is the possessive form of it.

-His is used for masculine things.
+His is used for a masculine possessor (owner).
 (These are his pies.)

-Her is used for feminine things.
+Her is used for feminine possessor.
 (These are her flowers.)

-Its is used for neuter things.
+Its is used for neuter possessor.
 (These are its footprints.)

 (It has been raining....it is starting to snow)